dataviz-gc/intro-dataviz-summer18/assignments/blogpost1.md

 3. **The data you will use to address your question**.
 You must include the source and a brief description of the variables available in the data set that will be useful for your investigation.
 For example, "Heating complaints made in all five boroughs, organized by date from 2010 to present."
 4. **A sketch of how you plan to visualize your data**.
 The sketch must be visual, preferably hand drawn.
 If you'd prefer, you may sketch it on a computer in a program such as [Gimp](https://www.gimp.org/downloads/), [Tayuski Sketches for iPhone](https://itunes.apple.com/us/app/tayasui-sketches/id641900855?mt=8), [Medibang Paint](https://downloads.tomsguide.com/MediBang-Paint,0301-70484.html), etc. This sketch should not be a computer generated graph or other visual at this point in the process.
 It should be your initial ideas about what your visualization's ideal form might be to best answer the research question you've proposed.
 Attach a picture of this sketch to your email.

-We will provide you with feedback by **Friday night at midnight**.
-We cannot take late submissions, but can take early ones.
+I cannot take late submissions, but can take early ones.
 This timeframe is to ensure that what you have planned is reasonable and realistic.
-If we have revisions, you will not need to submit a revised proposal.
-However, if there are major changes that need to be made, we may ask to schedule a video chat over the weekend to help reframe your project.
+If you have revisions, you will not need to submit a revised proposal.
+However, if there are major changes that need to be made, I may ask to schedule a video chat to help reframe your project.

 ## PART II: Visualization and Blog Post

-**DUE 12midnight Sunday, June 3** (75%)
+**DUE 6pm Thursday, September 26th** (75%)

 You will publish a blog post on your GitHub pages that includes the following components.
 This written component should be approximately 500-1,000 words.
 1. **Your research question.** We understand that your research question may have evolved or completely changed since you submitted your proposal.
 However, your blog post must be cohesive.
 Its description and analysis must reflect the question or topic you have addressed in *this* version of your visualization.